skounis/Building-Cloud-Computing-Solutions/03-cloud-data-engineering.md

 * Key-value databases: They do scale but are not consistent.
 Used in the case where consistency is not the highest priority.

+#### Amdahl's Law
+>  diminishing returns that occur with parallelization

+Python in particular has the global interpreter Lock or Gil, which eliminates the ability to distribute amongst many cores

+After a certain threshold the gain in spead is not proportional to the computational power you use.

+Most of the code is not purely parallel.